from the previous page

 It's also pretty interesting to see WACK creating more branch to themselves.

-i can't find a release date but reservations are going to be open until November 11
+i can't find a release date but reservations are going to be open until November 11Not sure if it was mention but, which date will it be first released?

 "完全受注生産で最大11/11(金)まで予約受付中。詳細は公式サイトをチェック!

 Reservations are being accepted up to 11/11 (Friday) with a limited quantity and complete build-to-order production.
-Check the official website for details!
+Check the official website for details!"

 i'm not sure about payment methods

-my only complaint is that i kinda wish they had started these projects before
+my only complaint is that i kinda wish they had started these projects beforeIt's also pretty interesting to see WACK creating more branch to themselves.

 lately it feels like Watanabe is on a rush to make big changes within WACK before year's end, makes sense since BiSH are going to disband in 2023 although that still isn't an excuse for starting this late, according to the BiSH members Watanabe told them they were going to disband back in 2019 and it was only because of the pandemic that we got a few more years with them